This website may ask your browser to store cookies. See our Cookies Policy for more information about our use of cookies.

 Overview

-The basic form of London’s squares – rows of similar houses around a regular open space – is neither unique nor original, but their sheer profusion is quite unparalleled elsewhere.
+The basic form of London’s squares – rows of similar houses around a regular open space – is neither unique nor original to the city, but their sheer profusion is quite unparalleled elsewhere.
 Together with circuses, crescents and associated streets and mews, the quadrilateral urban unit constitutes London’s most distinctive and pleasing architectural phenomenon.

 While the uniformity of the enclosing terraces provides much of the delight, equally engaging are the subtle differences between one house and its neighbours, or between one whole side and another.
-Many of the 'squares' on this walk have ‘palace fronts’, terraces which were planned as if they were a single, very grand building.
+Many of the 'squares' (none is geometrically pure) on this walk have ‘palace fronts’, terraces which were planned as if they were a single, very grand building.

-Most of the pioneering squares in the West End have been much rebuilt, but the examples we see on this walk are almost entirely intact.
+Most of the pioneering squares in the West End have been much rebuilt, but the instances selected for this walk are almost entirely intact.
 They are also of high architectural quality, and in an excellent state of preservation – an outcome of the archaic system of ownership on aristocratic estates.
 Economics, aesthetics and noblesse oblige aligned to achieve residential cityscape as fine as anywhere in the world.

 The itinerary is a study of the final, triumphant phase from late Georgian to late Victorian.
 This was a period of unprecedented stylistic diversity, and designs range from austere classicism to witty eclecticism.
-Not the least appealing feature is the planting in the middle of the squares which form well-tended landscaped gardens.
+Not the least pleasing feature is the planting in the middle of the squares which form well-tended landscaped gardens

 Start and finish

-Start: 9.45am, Chapel Street SW1 (nearest underground stations: Hyde Park Corner and Victoria).
-Finish: c.
-5.30pm, Collingham Gardens SW5 (nearest stations: Gloucester Road, Earl's Court).
+Start: 9.45am, Chapel Street SW1 (underground stations Hyde Park Corner and Victoria).
+Finish: 5.30pm, Collingham Gardens SW5 (Gloucester Road and Earl's Court stations).

 Price